 The interior of our pieces (except Porcelain White and Slate) are hand painted with a crystalline glaze.
 Due to the fickle nature of crystalline glazes, each piece comes out unique.
 There are many different factors altering the outcome: some occur during the glazing process, like the thickness of application, while others occur during the final glaze fire, like age of the kiln’s heating elements.
 We do our best to control as many factors as possible to produce consistent outcomes, but we are at the mercy of the kiln gods.
 Instead of fighting, we have learned to love and value the uniqueness of each piece, telling their story of their own creation.

 During their final glaze fire the pieces are brought up to around 2300°F, where the glaze gets hot enough to essentially melt, forming a glasslike surface.
 Once cool, we remove the pottery, grind the bottoms to flatten any irregularities, disperse to fill orders, and finally ship.
 Shipping may seem like one of the easier phases in our process, but due to the delicate nature of ceramics we spend a lot of time and resources to ensure they get to their destination unharmed.

 More often than we like, a piece will develop a flaw at one stage in the process – a crack, glaze that is too thick or thin, warped edges, over or under crystallized glaze.
 Although it is heartbreaking to us, we have many fans of these “flawed” pieces - people who happily give them a home, adding them to their collections.
-We call these pieces Seconds and sell them at discounted prices (depending on the flaw) in Yarmouth.
+We call these pieces Seconds and sell them at discounted prices (depending on the flaw).